bhuftier/weighted-string/README.md

 input >> ws_gap >> ws;
 ```

-When using this, the last character of the alphabet will be considered as the gap character, so in the example, if you ant `-` to be the gap character, the alphabet inside `my_file` must be something loke `abcd-`.
+When using this, the last character of the alphabet will be considered as the gap character, so in the example, if you want `-` to be the gap character, the alphabet inside `my_file` must be something like `abcd-`.

 To remove the gap for other ws, you have to call `input >> ws_no_gap`.